Azat Miftakhov: Activism, arrests, and trial

 Miftakhov, a "self-described anarchist," was arrested on 1 February 2019, after law enforcement officers searched his student's dorm room, and accused of building an "explosive device" that had been found a year earlier in a city near Moscow, Balashikha.
 He subsequently claimed that, during interrogation, he was tortured by the police.
 The prosecution authorities twice ruled that there wasn't enough evidence to charge Miftakhov so he was released from detention on 7 February.

 The same day, he was arrested again and charged with attacking the ruling political party's office in Moscow.
 On the night of 31 January 2018, unidentified persons had broken a window at United Russia’s office on Onezhskaya Street, Moscow, and threw inside a smoke grenade.
 There were four people were initially named as suspects in the case - anarchist activists Elena Gorban and Alexey Kobaidze, who both pleaded guilty and were released on their own recognizance-, anti-fascist activist Andrey Eykin, and anarchist Svyatoslav Rechkalov.
-The investigation was suspended in September 2018 and resumed on February 2019, after the arrest of Miftakhov, with the accusations now being reclassified as about hooliganism, which is punishable by up to seven years in prison.
+The investigation was suspended in September 2018 and resumed in February 2019, after the arrest of Miftakhov, with the accusations now being reclassified as about hooliganism, which is punishable by up to seven years in prison.
 Miftakhov was arrested after a "secret witness" under the pseudonym “Petrov” came forward and claimed he saw the graduate student near the United Russia office.

 In February 2020, the prosecutor's office issued an indictment against Elena Gorban, Andrey Eykin, and Azat Miftakhov.
 According to the indictment, they belonged to an anarchist movement called "People’s Self-Defense", which was, at the time, blamed for the 2018 terrorist attack on the Federal Security Service building in Arkhangelsk.
 Miftakhov denied any affiliation with the "People’s Self Defense" and pleaded not guilty of involvement in the attack on the United Russia office.

 The trial began in Moscow's Golovinsky District Court in October 2020.
 On the 13th, the presiding judge accepted as authentic a document that stated secret witness “Petrov” had died in January 2020.
 The prosecution called on another secret witness, carrying the pseudonym “Karaulny,” who testified, via video link, that Azat Miftakhov was not only a member of the People's Self-Defense but an active participant in the movement's activities, involved “in anarchist training activities,” such as “combat training, knife fighting, and training" where participants "practiced techniques [to use] against police officers.”

 On 18 January 2021, the court found Miftakhov guilty of hooliganism and sentenced him to six years in a penal colony, as the prosecution had proposed, while handing the two other defendants, Elana Gorban to four years of probation and Andrey Eykin to two years of probation, with four years and three years of suspended sentences.